shaikhyasir91/OutfitExpert/README.md

 Transfer Learning: Utilized pre-trained models to enhance the performance and accuracy of the fashion item classification.
 Convolutional Neural Networks (CNN): Employed for the image classification tasks, forming the core of the recognition system.

-## Usage
-Run this [notebook](https://github.com/shaikhyasir91/OutfitExpert/blob/main/1)) to train the model (if not using a pre-trained model):

-run this python [script](https://github.com/shaikhyasir91/OutfitExpert/blob/main/1)) to run GUI.
-Use the GUI to upload images and generate outfit recommendations.

 ## Credits
 This project is based on code from this [repository](https://github.com/KefanPing/Outfit_Recommendation_Project).
 Special thanks to the original author for their foundational work.